 \section{Sweeping}

 \ops*

-\hide{ \begin{proof} Consider operation $(i)$ and let $\alpha$ is the curve on which we are taking a loop.
-As shown in Figure~\ref{fig:takeLoop}, this increases the number of intersections between $\alpha$ and $\gamma$ by $2$ by inserting two intersection points along either curve.
-The two new intersections points appear consecutively along either curve but in opposite order along their orientations.
-This ensures that $\sigma_{\alpha}(\gamma)$ and $\sigma_{\gamma}(\alpha)$ remain reverse cyclic.
-In other words, $\alpha$ and $\gamma$ remain non-piercing after the operation.
-Since no other curve is affected, the entire arragement remains non-piercing.

-Now consider operation $(ii)$ and let $\alpha$ be the curve defining the digon cell along with the sweep curve $\gamma$.
-As Figure~\ref{fig:digonbypassing} shows, in this case we remove two intersections points (namely the vertices of the digon cell) which appear consecutively along both curves.
-As a result $\sigma_{\alpha}(\gamma)$ and $\sigma_{\gamma}(\alpha)$ remain reverse cyclic i.e., $\alpha$ and $\gamma$ remain non-piercing.
-No other curves are affected.

-Next, consider operation $(iii)$.
-In this case let $\alpha$ and $\beta$ be the curves defining the triangle along with the sweep curve $\gamma$.
-As shown in Figure~\ref{fig:emptyTriangle}, the intersection points of $\gamma$ with $\alpha$ and $\beta$ effective move switching order along $\gamma$.
-However this does not affect any of the reverse cyclic sequences.
-Thus the number of intersection points does not change and the curves remain non-piercing.

-Finally, consider operation $(iv)$.
-As shown in Figure~\ref{fig:sweepVisible}, the curve $\gamma$ goes around the vertex $v$ being swept in the process intersecting the curves $\alpha$ and $\beta$ defining $v$ two more times each.
-If we consider the pair of curves $\alpha$ and $\gamma$ and focus on the intersections between them (i.e., we ignore intersections with other curves), the two new intersections are consecutive along both curves.
-Therefore, $\sigma_{\alpha}(\gamma)$ and $\sigma_{\gamma}(\alpha)$ remain reverse cyclic i.e., $\alpha$ and $\gamma$ remain non-piercing. \end{proof} }

-\two* \begin{proof} The only operation that increases the number of intersections is the operation of taking a loop.
-Since we apply the operation of taking a loop only on a curve that does not intersect $\gamma$, it follows that the arrangement remains 2-intersecting. \end{proof}
+\two* \begin{proof} The only operation that increases the number of intersections is the operation of taking a new loop.
+Since we apply the operation of taking a new loop only on a curve that does not intersect $\gamma$, it follows that the arrangement remains two-intersecting. \end{proof}